 (i) "Substitution Date" has the meaning specified in Paragraph 4(d)(ii).

-(ii) "Consent" Applicable.
-The Pledgor must obtain the Secured Party’s consent for any substitution pursuant to Paragraph 4(d).
+(ii) "Consent" Inapplicable.

 (f) Dispute Resolution.

 (i) "Resolution Time" means 1:00 p.m., New York time, on the Local Business Day following the date on which the notice is given that gives rise to a dispute under Paragraph 5.